Government Contract Fraud

 Whistleblowers often bring successful cases based on fraud in government contracting, sometimes known as “procurement fraud.”

 Federal and state governments purchase goods and services ranging from weapons systems to computer consulting to uniforms, under a variety of procurement and government contracting rules and systems.

-Fraud may be perpetrated by various actors in a variety of settings, including:
+Contract fraud may be perpetrated by various actors in a variety of settings, including:

-Infrastructure, public works, and transportation projects
+- Infrastructure, public works, and transportation projects

-Information technology companies, including hardware manufacturers, software developers, and database companies.
+- Information technology companies, including hardware manufacturers, software developers, and database companies.

-Correctional services industry, including private prison companies and others who contract to provide services to correctional and detention facilities.
+- Correctional services industry, including private prison companies and others who contract to provide services to correctional and detention facilities.

-Subcontracting — subcontractors can be liable for defrauding the government even though they do not contract directly with the government
+- Subcontracting — subcontractors can be liable for defrauding the government even though they do not contract directly with the government

 Varieties of fraud found in government contracting include: